lucasbsilva/kajado/README.md

 ### Compatibility
 * IE 9+
-* Firefox, Chrome, Safari, opera, Edge
+* Firefox, Chrome, Safari, Opera, Edge
 * Android 2.x+
-* IOS
+* iOS

-### Licence
+### License
 You can use for personal and commercial purposes, modify and improve.
-[Read the full license](https://github.com/kajado/kajado/blob/master/LICENSE)
+[Read the full license here](https://github.com/kajado/kajado/blob/master/LICENSE).